AqwamCreates/DataPredict/docs/Overview/Introduction.md

 ```
 local MDLL = require(AqwamRobloxMachineAndDeepLearningLibrary)
 ```

 # Creating A Machine/Deep Learning Model Object

 For our first model, we will use "LogisticRegression".
-We will create a new "LinearRegression" model object using new().
+We will create a new "LogisticRegression" model object using new().

 ```
 local LogisticRegression = MDLL.Models.LogisticRegression